DevHam88/HeartGold-in-Reverse/README.md

 # Pokémon HeartGold in Reverse

 This ROM Hack is a based on the "what if?" premise, where each of the Gym Leaders, Elite Four members & Champion have their relative positions reversed.
 The first Gym Leader Falkner becomes the Champion, the Champion Lance becomes the first Gym Leader, and so on.
-The original video for Johto's reversed League can be found [here](https://youtu.be/SJDdFpz8RjU?si=ueDQU9GM82McrSE6).
+The original video by OKreations for Johto's reversed League can be found [here](https://youtu.be/SJDdFpz8RjU?si=ueDQU9GM82McrSE6).

 Each Gym Leader and Elite Four member receives a new team, based on their counterparts' original teams, but in reverse order.
-This game features new teams built to be a relatively equivelent difficulty level to the original counterpart, aiming to retain the vast majority of the vanilla experience otherwise.
+This game features new teams built to be a relatively equivalent difficulty level to the original counterpart, aiming to retain the vast majority of the vanilla experience otherwise.
 To support this, you'll find updated story elements to reflect the new leaders, new TMs provided by each Gym Leader and a challenging new Elite Four experience.

 Details of how to patch the game, and documentation of the changes are provided here, along with attribution for the various contributors to the ROM Hack.